 9. Profit Margin

 The amount of profit you earn per sale.
-With Printful, there are two transactions that take place: we charge you our price per product, and then you charge your end-customer your retail price.
+With Printful, there are two transactions that take place: we charge you our price per product, and then you charge your end customer the retail price.
 What’s left in between is your profit.

 To calculate your exact profit margin, you’ll also have to take other business costs into account – like the cost of hosting, or any fees you pay for apps or platforms.